 I really wish I had learned that one a decade ago.

-Back then, I tended to use the same template for every first date: pick a quiet bar, or quiet coffee shop, or quiet place to walk, where we could talk and get to know each other.
-Then, I’d ask biographical questions of the sort I suggested above ad nauseum, and find myself shocked when she would fail to respond to my texts after the date.
+Back then, I tended to use the same template for every first date: pick a quiet bar, or quiet coffee shop, or quiet place where we can take a nice long walk, and talk (and talk and talk) in order to get to know each other.

 Don’t Forget the Fun

-“The purpose of any date, but especially a first date, is to have a fun first date,” Rick writes over on his Date School blog.
+“The most important thing on any date, but especially a first date, is to have a fun first date,” Rick writes over on his Date School blog.
 “You need to have FUN with someone so you can truly see if you feel attracted to each other.”

 But attraction, romance and – dare I say it – even love are about so much more than that.

-Give some thought to things you can do in your city that will create a memory – and a bond – she won’t soon forget.
+Give some thought to things you can do in your city that will allow you to share some good vibes, and create a memory – and maybe even a bond – she won’t soon forget.